What is the course about?

 - Talk about your daily routine, using days of the week and months, etc.

-- Talk about your weekend or holiday plan using verbs
+- Talk about your weekend or holiday plan using simple verbs

 - Read Hiragana.